gargmanik6080/The-Shopper-Project/README.md

 This project is a dynamic 2-page shopping website that allows users to view and manage products in a shopping cart.
 It demonstrates basic JavaScript concepts for CRUD (Create, Read, Update, Delete) operations.

+## Demo

+Check out the live demo [here](https://the-shopper.vercel.app/) to see the webpage in action.

 ## Features

 - Page 1: Products Page